rkumar/zfm/README.md

     alias m='~/bin/zfm.zsh'

 Now type "m":

+The following assumes you are using VIM mode (that is currently the default startup mode).

+You can navigate using j and k with count, or gg G , use "e" to open a file or directory.
+Multiple files can be opened using "oo" with count, or combinations such as "oG" or "o(count)gg" etc. "x" selects single files.
+Use "ENTER" to see a menu of options for that filetype or dir.

+Note that file numbering in VIM mode is absolute if you type "g" or the last command was a "gg" command.
+If you use "j" or "k", numbering becomes relative.

+If your directroy has fewer than 15 files, you should get a long list.
+Otherwise, you will get 2 or 3 columns with just file names.
+You can toggle long listing with the toggle key "=" and "l" (Toggle-l).

+However, VIM mode is not the fastest mode to open a file that is far away from the cursor.
+You can press ";" to go to HINT mode and select the shortcut.
+You can also just jump to a file with "f" and the shortcut.
+This is like Vimperator's hint mode.

+A lot of this documention refers to INS mode which was the default mode prior to my writing the VIM mode.
+Let's type "i" from VIM mode to go to INS mode.

 You should see a listing of your directory with 9 files hot-keyed with numbers and the rest with the first letter.
 Press a hotkey.
 If it is a directory, you will automatically change into it.
 If its a file, you will get a menu of file options.
 (As of writing, now we automatically open the file using EDITOR).
 (MENU -> Options can be used to switch off default open behavior to get a menu).